pattyde/katepluspat/src/content/posts/ningaloo-2026/003-swimming-in-shark-infested-waters/index.md

 *Oh heeey*

 While we were moving, our plane had apparently spotted three whalesharks, but by the time we got there 2 had dived and 3 other ships were circling.
 It makes sense in retrospect, but at the time we didn't realise multiple boats would be at each shark.
-The WA government strictly (and pleasingly) limits the number of tour operators in the area as well as how long the boat’s passengers are allowed to be in the water with the wildlife (1 hour per day per boat).
+The WA government strictly (and pleasingly) limits the number of tour operators in the area as well as how long the boat’s passengers are allowed to be in the water with the whale sharks (1 hour per day per boat).
 Knowing that, we’re even more glad that we splurged and went with the company we did.
 Our boat has a maximum of 10 passengers, all of whom can be in the water at the same time.
 Other companies have a max of 20 passengers and split them into two groups of 10 swimmers.
 So if you’re able to follow the complex sea math, we’re able to get twice as much time in the water.

 ![](./images/03_04.jpg)